 Using the command-line interface

-The Ashes command-line interface (ashes-cli) allows you to run simulations from the command-line or from a Python script.
+The Ashes command-line interface (ashes-cli) allows you to run batch simulations from the command-line or from a Python script.
 This section will explain how to run a simple batch and then an example where ashes-cli is used in an optimization loop is shown.
 Further, options for adding/removing blades is explained.

 1 Running a batch